UK How is Greenland coping amid numerous threats to its sovereignty? | Foreign Affairs Committee

 Witnesses:

-UK E-petition debate relating to the power to cancel local elections – Monday 2 March 2026.
+UK E-petition debate relating to a safeguarding mechanism for at-risk children – Monday 13 April 2026.

 Source: United Kingdom UK Parliament (video statements)